 It Won’t Get You High

 CBD is the second most common compound found in cannabis, after THC.
 However, they produce vastly different effects.
-In simple terms, CBD isn’t psychoactive, meaning that you can’t get high from it.
+When it comes to CBD vs THC, the important thing to remember is that cannabidiol isn’t psychoactive, meaning that you can’t get high from it.

 Not only is CBD a non-psychoactive cannabinoid, but some studies show that CBD can bind to the same receptors within the human body as THC.
 This can reduce the ‘high’ brought on by THC.